9 Day South of France Tour

 After some free time to relax at your hotel, we will end this day with our farewell dinner in the nearby town of Aigues-Mortes: the medieval fortified port city where the 7th and 8th crusades were launched.
 You will first learn about this truly surprising walled town surrounded by ponds and salt marshes and it's rich history before enjoying a gourmet meal in a 16th century building that holds a 5 star hotel and fabulous restaurant (but shh, this is one of our secret gems!)
 While eating our last French meal together we can share our good memories before our departure.
 Montpellier, Aigues-Mortes, Farewell Dinner

 Day 10- Departure

 It is time to leave the South of France and return home with new friends, great memories, and plenty of stories!
-We will drop you off at the airport or train station in the morning and help to make sure that everything is well coordinated for you to travel stress free.
+We will drop you off at the airport or train station in the morning before 12 pm and help to make sure that everything is well coordinated for you to travel stress free.
 We hope we will have succeeded our mission of sharing our culture and region for a trip full of good times and smiles and that you will join us again on one of our other tours!

 Departure for your train or plane between 4 am and 12pm